DenzelEchev/tekken-cmp/README.md

-# Notice: This will be updated to React
+# Notice: This will be updated to React before the end of 2024 Using Remix

 ## Install